arangodb/kube-arangodb/docs/Manual/Tutorials/Kubernetes/README.md

 The optional third command installs a `Deployment` that runs the operator that provides `PersistentVolumes` on local disks of the cluster nodes.
 Use this when running on bare-metal or if there is no provisioner for fast storage in your Kubernetes cluster.
+Furthermore, this also installs a new custom resource definition:

+- `ArangoLocalStorage` is the resource used to provision `PersistentVolumes` on local storage.

 The optioal fourth command installs a `Deployment` that runs the operator that takes care of DC2DC replications.